Skip to Content

 Hikes in Algarve offer a bit of everything, from traditional sand dunes, cliffs, and lagoons on the coast to blossoming orchards in the Barrocal and scrub woodland in the uplands.

-This blog is supported by you, dear reader.
-If you purchase through a link, I earn a small commission.
+You, dear reader, support this blog.
+When you purchase through a link, I may earn a small commission.
 As an Amazon Affiliate, I earn from qualifying purchases.

 1. The Seven Hanging Valleys